integritee-network/book/src/howto_stf.md

 Now you see that `TrustedCall::ceremonies_register_participant()` calls `register_participant()` in our `ceremonies` pallet.

 This function call depends on the `scheduler` and `currencies` pallets which are not present in our TEE runtime.
 It is on-chain.
-So we need to tell SubstraTEE that it needs to fetch on-chain storage (and verify a read-proof) before executing our call:
+So we need to tell substraTEE that it needs to fetch on-chain storage (and verify a read-proof) before executing our call:

 #### encointer-worker/stf/src/sgx.rs